 The benefits of studying a combined studies course with us are:

-• If you already have a degree in a STEM subject, you could get help with funding your qualification by studying our BSc (Hons) Combined STEM degree.
+Plus, if you already have a degree in a STEM subject, you could get help with funding your qualification by studying our BSc (Hons) Combined STEM degree.

 Many careers are open to graduates of all disciplines, with research showing that many employers have no preferred degree subject when recruiting.
-As a multidisciplinary student the varied subject knowledge gained from your chosen modules means you can consider a wide variety of different careers.
+As a multidisciplinary student, the varied subject knowledge gained from your chosen modules means you can consider a wide variety of different careers.

 Our range of combined studies courses can help you develop: